-EDTC 1374 Teach Math/Science, Elem Schoo (2-4-3) Practical approaches for introducing math and science concepts in an elementary classroom lab environment with an emphasis on problem solving, inquiry, and critical thinking.
+EDTC 1374 Teaching Math & Science in the Elementary School (2-4-3) Practical approaches for introducing math and science concepts in an elementary classroom lab environment with an emphasis on problem-solving, inquiry, and critical thinking.
 Topics include basic math and science concepts and properties, diagnostic testing, pedagogy, and recognizing and recommending corrective teaching strategies.

-EDTC 1375 Issues in Special Needs Educat (3-0-3) An examination of current research, federal and state regulations, and programs for students with exceptionalities within the public school environment.
+EDTC 1375 Issues in Special Needs Education (3-0-3) An examination of current research, federal and state regulations, and programs for students with exceptionalities within the public school environment.
 Topics address methods for supporting instructional planning and the implementation of program goals and objectives.
+Prerequisite: CDEC 1359